 Lady Molly’s history is a secret to us.
-I often wonder where she came from, who her mother was, and if she had a chance to love her as I did.
+I often wonder where she came from, who her mother was, and if she had a chance to love Molly as I did.
 She arrived with her beautiful coat matted and knotted; she had a very sore eye, and she was exhausted and sick.
 I cringe to think of how she managed to survive, so young and timid and all alone in this world.

-She lay so still on the kitchen chair beside me, recovering from her ordeal as I worked on the psychology course I was teaching at the time.
+She lay very still on the kitchen chair beside me, recovering from her ordeal as I worked on the psychology course I was teaching at the time.
 I didn’t know then that I was in the presence of the love of my life.

 She was full of life and energy, her head constantly darting this way and that looking at the exciting world.
 She was always engaged in something, playing football with a piece of coal or hopping a piece of straw or an apple core around the floor.
 She could climb up and down trees with more agility than any cat I’ve ever known.
 She could run so fast, galloping excitedly towards me with trust and love when I called her, scampering quickly in the back door when I would say ‘come fast Lady Molly, come fast’ or running ahead of me with her back legs bounding and bouncing off the ground like springs.
 I used to say that she was the fastest girl in the universe… the fastest, the best, the most gentle, the most intelligent, the most beautiful, and the most precious to me.

 We had a language all of our own.
 I knew what she wanted to eat and where she wanted to go just by her tone of voice or how she looked at me.
-I would walk alongside her but when I opened the door to let her out she would look up at me, kind of beseechingly, maybe saying goodbye or maybe checking with me that it was all right to go out.
+I would walk alongside her but when I opened the door to let her out she would look up at me beseechingly, maybe saying goodbye or maybe checking with me that it was all right to go out.
 She always had time for one last caress and hug before she left.
 We lived our lives harmoniously, our routines perfectly synchronised.
-The species barrier completely melted away and we were not cat and human, but just two people who cared deeply for each other.
+The species barrier completely melted away and we were not cat and human, but just two beings who cared deeply for each other.

 We all loved her delicate ways, how she would sit at the table with us, dipping her paw into whatever morsel we gave her, or lifting it to her mouth with such grace.